Ford Fiesta (third generation): History

-The mild Fiesta S was the first sporting version of the new Fiesta, arriving in the first half of 1989.
-It was available with two versions of the CVH engine; either a fuel injected 1.4 or a 1.6-litre Weber carburetted version without a catalytic converter.
-The S models had either 71 or 90 PS, respectively.
-The 1.6 S was manufactured until August 1991; it was replaced by a 16-valve, 1.8-liter engine with 105 PS in mid-1992.
-The "proper" XR2i was launched in October 1989 with an eight-valve CVH engine with 104 PS.
-This was then replaced by a Zetec 16 valve version in 1992, which also saw the RS Turbo being supplanted by the RS1800 as the CVH engine was being phased out.
-The RS1800 shared its engine with the 130 PS version of the then-current Escort XR3i and had a top speed of 125 mph.
-The XR2i name was dropped in early 1994, and the insurance-friendly "Si" badge appeared in its place on a slightly less sporty-looking model with either the 1.4 L CVH-PTE (a development of the CVH) or the 1.6 L Zetec engine.

 From 1995 the vehicle was built and sold at the same time as the new Mark 4.
 To distinguish the car, trim levels were revised, and it was marketed as the "Fiesta Classic", with a small range consisting of Classic, Classic Quartz, and Classic Cabaret models, and a ‘Special Edition’ Frascati model.
 Production of these models took place in Valencia, Spain.
 This version continued until production finally ceased in early 1997.

 Commercial models

 As with the Mark 2, this generation was available as a panelled van in many markets.
 This range offered a limited number of engines.
-From late September 1990 the van was also available with the new catalyzed central injection (CFi) 1.4-liter petrol engine.
+From late September 1990 the van was also available with the new catalysed central injection (CFi) 1.4-litre petrol engine.

 A box van version of the Fiesta appeared in the summer of 1991, but was sold as the Ford Courier.

+Sporting variants

+The mild Fiesta S was the first sporting version of the new Fiesta, arriving in the first half of 1989.
+It was available with two versions of the CVH engine; either a fuel injected 1.4 or a 1.6-litre Weber carburetted version without a catalytic converter.
+The S models had either 71 or 90 PS, respectively.
+The 1.6 S was manufactured until August 1991; it was replaced by a 16-valve, 1.8-litre engine with 105 PS in mid-1992.
+The "proper" XR2i was launched in October 1989 with an eight-valve CVH engine with 104 PS, when equipped with a catalytic converter.
+An uncatalyzed version was still made available for a handful of European markets; that model produces 110 PS at 5500 rpm.
+The XR2 was not as sharp a drive as its competitors, with numb steering and ponderous handling.
+Period reviewers did commend it for its amply sized cabin, comfortable finish, and sizable boot.
+The XR2i was nonetheless a strong seller in the United Kingdom.

+The XR2 was then replaced by a Zetec 16 valve version in 1992, which also saw the RS Turbo being supplanted by the RS1800 as the CVH engine was being phased out.
+The RS1800 shared its engine with the 130 PS version of the then-current Escort XR3i and had a top speed of 125 mph.
+The XR2i name was dropped in early 1994, and the insurance-friendly "Si" badge appeared in its place on a slightly less sporty-looking model with either the 1.4 L CVH-PTE (a development of the CVH) or the 1.6 L Zetec engine.